 Metrobank Loan Products

-Metrobank car loan minimum interest rate is 8.44%.
-This is a bit higher compared to the interest rates or car loans offered by other banks.
+The minimum Metrobank car loan rates is 8.44%.
+This is a bit higher than other banks’ interest rates or car loans.

 You can borrow from P250, 000 up to 80% of the net selling price of the vehicle.
 Most banks offer at least P100,000.
 Take note that it is best to borrow what you just need and not because you just want a particular loan because there are still other fees to pay aside from the car loan itself.

 When taking out a car loan, you also have to pay for the notarial fees for the documents, doc stamp fee, handling fee, and others.
 Also, Metrobank car loan does not finance used vehicles and Chinese-made vehicles.